 Any future determination to pay dividends will be made at the sole discretion of our board of directors and may be based on a number of factors, including our future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors that the board of directors may deem relevant.
 If we pay any dividends, we will pay the ADS holders to the same extent as holders of our ordinary shares, subject to the terms of the deposit agreement, including the fees and expenses payable thereunder.
 See "Item 12.
-Description of Securities Other Than Equity Securities -D .
-American Depositary Shares."
+Description of Securities Other Than Equity Securities -D. American Depositary Shares."
 Accordingly, the return on your investment in our ADSs will likely depend entirely upon any future price appreciation of our ADSs.
 There is no guarantee that our ADSs will appreciate in value or even maintain the price at which you purchased the ADSs.
-You may not realize a return on your investment in our ADSs.
+You may not realize a return on your investment in our ADSs and you may even lose your entire investment in our ADSs.